Liimurr/notes/doc/Vagrant.Build-Base Box.rst

 Next steps
 ----------

-- Vagrant.Export-VM as a Vagrant Box
+:doc:`/Vagrant.Export-VM as a Vagrant Box`